ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 but they are not shown in the figure.

-The protocol used for communication between the Presenter and the Recipient is referred as usage protocol.
-The usage protocol, which is outside the scope of this specification, needs to support proof-of-possession of the private key (explained further below).
+The protocol used for communication between the Presenter and the Recipient is referred as the Usage Protocol.
+The Usage Protocol, which is outside the scope of this specification, needs to support proof-of-possession of the private key (explained further below).
 Examples of usage protocols are attested TLS {{I-D.fossati-tls-attestation}}